bramcal/Q-VAT/README.md

 - Single channel stitched High resolution (immuno-stained) images.
 One image if you want to analyse only a single channel.
 Two or three images if you want to analyse one or two co-localized channels.
 The main channels should always be the first image file in the folder (e.g. image_Chan1.tif, image_Chan2.tif, image_Chan3.tif).

-**Input Parameters**
+**Input Parameters:**
-- Input Directory: Input directory containing sub-directories with the data for each channel
+- Input Directory: Input directory containing sub-directories for each sample.
-- Pixel Calibration (µm/px): calibration of the pixels in the original image
+- Pixel Calibration (µm/px): calibration of the pixels in the original image.
 - Radius of the biggest Object (µm): Estimate of the radius of the biggest object in the original image (used as biggest feauture diameter for the rolling ball method in during the Convoluted backgroud substraction)
 - Particle size lower range (µm²): Minimum area of particles that should be included in the tissue mask (Analyze particles).
 - Radius for median filtering (µm): Radius that is used for median filtering.
 - File extension: File extension of the original images.

+**Graphical User Interface:**

 <img src="Images/Q-VAT%20masking%20tool%20GUI.PNG" width="600" align="center">

-**Output Parameters**
+**Output Parameters:**

-The Q-VAT masking tool will automatically generate the following ouptut within each sample folder:
+The Q-VAT masking tool will automatically generate the following sub-directories/files within each sample folder:
-- 01_split_vascular_mask:
-- ()
-- ()
-- 04_Tissue_mask:
-- 05_dimensions.txt:
-- TissueMask
-- VascularMask
+- 01_split_vascular_mask: Sub-directory that contains the Segmented tiles obtained by dividing the vascular mask into smaller tiles (.tif)
+- [02_co_localized_chan1:  Sub-directory that contains the Segmented tiles of the first co-localized channel (.tif) ]
+- [03_col_localized_chan2: Sub-directory that contains the Segmented tiles of the second co-localized channel (.tif)]
+- 04_Tissue_mask: Sub-directory that contains the segmented tissue mask obtained by dividing the tissue mask into tiles (.tif)
+- 05_dimensions.txt: text file with the tile dimensions used to generate the smaller tiles (.txt)
+- TissueMask: Sub-directory that contains the Tissue mask as a whole image with the same dimensions as the original image.
+- VascularMask: Sub-directory that contains the segmented vascular mask as a whole image with the same dimensions as the original image.

 # **Q-VAT**

+EXPLAIN Q-VAT -

 **File organization**